Pawsitive Pooches

 Access to water 24/7.
 As basic as this is, sometimes it gets overlooked.
 Dogs can drink a lot of water, and sometimes they are messy about it.
 It is important to regularly check their water bowl to make sure it is full.

 Food twice a day or free feed.
 Feeding patterns need to fit the dog.
 Older, less active dogs can quickly gain an unhealthy amount of weight if they have unlimited access to food.
 But younger, very active dogs are less likely to overeat, and free feed might be best for them.
+Also, many rescue dogs have been starved so giving them an overabundance of food in the beginning, may be a critical factor in breaking the mental panic cycle of not getting enough food, which can lead to food aggression.

 Positive reinforcement versus negative.
 Just like people, dogs respond best when they are praised, when they are told what they are doing right.
 Only providing negative reinforcement, only scolding the dog, is as hard on the dog as it is on a child, and has the same negative impact.
+Fear-free training is critical to the mental well-being of a dog.

 Inside and outside access.
 Dogs, just like people, have different preferences.
 Most dogs will have the desire to be wherever their people are.
 Doggy doors are the perfect solution to providing access to outdoors to go potty or soak up sunshine, removing the let out/let in task from the family.
 It is important to consider the harsh weather elements when letting Fido outside, offering the option to stay inside if desired.
+Also keep them safe by keeping locks on all gates.

 Allowed to sleep where family sleeps.
 Dogs are pack animals and should be able to sleep with their people.
 This may be providing a dog bed in the bedroom.
 Dogs will most likely sleep through the night in comfort, knowing that they are able to protect the family, being able to keep watch over the family at night.